MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-excel-pdf-vbscript.md

 # Convert Excel to PDF using VBScript

-To convert an Excel worksheet to PDF:
+To convert an Excel file to PDF:

 1. Use the **Set variable** action to create a new variable containing the path of the Excel file you want to convert.
 In this example, the variable is named **ExcelFile**.